adityatiwari931/UrlShortner/README.md

 Modular Structure: The service layer encapsulates the business logic, making the application easier to maintain and extend.
 If future requirements arise (e.g., support for custom aliases), changes can be made in the service layer without affecting other components.

-Scalability Considerations: The architecture is scalable both horizontally and vertically.
-By using Spring Boot, the system can easily be deployed across multiple servers or containers.
-Additionally, by integrating with AWS services (such as DynamoDB or Lambda), the system can be made fully serverless, which increases scalability and reduces operational overhead.

 Technology Stack
 Java: Core programming language used for implementing the application logic.
 Spring Boot: Framework used to build the RESTful API, handle dependency injection, and manage application configuration.
 MySQL: Relational database used to store URL mappings and click counts.
 Spring Data JPA: Simplifies database interactions by providing an abstraction layer for working with MySQL.
-SHA-256 Hashing: Used to create privacy-preserving short URLs.
-JUnit: For unit testing the service and controller layers to ensure reliability.
 Postman: For testing the REST APIs during development.
 Key Features
 URL Shortening: